Charles Hunter practices in the firm’s commercial litigation section.

 Prior to attending law school, Mr. Hunter was a real estate investment sales broker with CBRE in Honolulu.
 During that time, he was involved in over 75 sales and 135 leasing transactions for nearly a billion dollars in commercial real estate assets.
 He was engaged in projects in Hawaii, Guam, and the Caribbean.

-Mr. Hunter serves as a Court Annexed Arbitration Program arbitrator, At-Large Director for the Hawaii Kai Marina Community Association, Chair of the Waialae Country Club By Laws Committee, and volunteer mediator with the Mediation Center of the Pacific.
+Mr. Hunter serves as a Director of Make-A-Wish® Hawaii, At-Large Director for the Hawaii Kai Marina Community Association, Chair of the Waialae Country Club By Laws Committee, UC Hastings Law Alumni Association Board of Governors, Court Annexed Arbitration Program arbitrator, and volunteer mediator with the Mediation Center of the Pacific.
 Mr. Hunter is also engaged with numerous stakeholder groups related to water quality, environmental stewardship, and other regulatory issues affecting Maunalua Bay and East Oahu.